ealsur/serverless-recipes/cosmosdbinputbinding/README.md

 1. [HttpInputBindingByIdInBody](./src/HttpInputBindingByIdInBody.cs): Use an HTTP POST to query for a particular document in a container by matching part of the POST's body to the Id of the document.
 2. [HttpInputBindingByIdInRoute](./src/HttpInputBindingByIdInRoute.cs): Use an HTTP GET to query for a particular document in a container by matching part of the GET's route to the Id of the document.
 3. [HttpInputBindingWithQuery](./src/HttpInputBindingWithQuery.cs): Use an HTTP POST to query for a list of documents matching a custom query using the POST's body attributes as filters.
+4. [HttpInputBindingMultiMaster](./src/HttpInputBindingMultiMaster.cs): Use an HTTP POST to query for a list of documents matching a custom query using the POST's body attributes as filters, defining preferred connection regions, and enabling [Multi Master](https://docs.microsoft.com/azure/cosmos-db/enable-multi-master) support.

 ## How to run this sample